diaspora-project/diaspora-stream-api/README.md

-This repository provides the Diaspora Streaming API library, an API for streaming frameworks for HPC applications.
+This repository provides the Diaspora Streaming API library, an API for implementing streaming frameworks for HPC applications.
 The main implementation of this API is [Mofka](https://mofka.readthedocs.io/en/latest/), which relies on the [Mochi](https://wordpress.cels.anl.gov/mochi/) framework.